wanshxy/testRedis/README.md

-# this is a project about test my Redis in linux
+# this is a project about testing my Redis in linux